Deadrank/DeadRank-DU/README.md

  - `neutralLineColor`: HUD Color customizations (Default = 'lightgrey')
  - `neutralFontColor`: HUD Color customizations (Default = 'darkgrey')
  - `warning_size`: Size of warning indicators in the upper right
+ - `radarBuffer`: Small buffer between safe and PvP zone on when to alert for new radar contacts
+ - WidgetX,Y and Scale: Widgets have an X, Y and Scale option which allows you to move them around on your screen and resize them.
+ - Widget Related Colors: some widgets have color options for changing the feel/look of the HUD

 ### Weapons
 Weapons are controllable from 3rd persion view using the weapon widgets.
 With the widget, you can start firing, stop firing and reload the weapons.
 I the lower left of the screen the HUD displays the hit chance of each weapon linked.